How to remove the SIM card in an iPhone or iPad

+If you're upgrading your phone or switching carriers, you'll need to remove your SIM

+Most iPhones and cellular-capable iPads have SIM card slots on their sides, even if they're smaller and less noticeable than they used to be.
+The only exception is the iPhone 14 in the US, which doesn't have a SIM but an eSIM instead.

-All iPhones and cellular-capable iPads come with SIM card slots on their sides.
-A SIM (subscriber identity module) card is how your carrier provides all the information your device needs to get on their network and access the voice and data services linked to your account; if you travel internationally or plan to switch carriers, you may need to swap the SIM card in your iPhone or iPad.
+A SIM (subscriber identity module) card is how your mobile carrier provides all the information your device needs to get on their network and access the voice and data services linked to your account.

+If you travel internationally, plan to switch carriers or you're upgrading your iPhone, you may need to swap the SIM card in your iPhone or iPad to another one.
+Some people find this process tricky because SIM cards are much smaller than they used to be.
+But follow our step-by-step instructions below and you'll be able to quickly and easily remove the SIM card in an iPhone or iPad.

-If you upgrade, want to use a local SIM while traveling, or want to remove the SIM card on your iPhone or iPad for any reason, here's how!
+How to remove the SIM card in an iPhone or iPad – step-by-step

 What you need to remove the SIM card in your iPhone or iPad

-The only thing you need in order to remove the SIM card in your iPhone or iPad is an Apple SIM card remover tool (included in the box in some countries, especially when you buy an unlocked device) or a small, bent paper clip.
+The only thing you need to remove the SIM card in your iPhone or iPad is an Apple SIM card remover tool (this is included in the original box in some countries, especially when you buy an unlocked device).
+But a small, bent paper clip, like the one pictured above, will also get the job done.

 If you're using a paper clip, straighten the long end until it projects out (see the photo above).
 If you're using something else, like the tip of a small screwdriver, just make sure it fits into the SIM ejector slot.
 You don't want to mangle your device.